Thrift shopping is a great way to warm up your closet options for under KSh. 1,000

 The great news is that June and July are still expected to be the peak of the Kenyan cold season so if you’re still looking for cold season options to tide you through the month, thrift shopping is always a safe bet.

 Places like Toi Market on Ngong Road and Gikomba Market on Kamukunji Road will give you a variety of options to choose from.

 Here are a few ways to keep warm with the outfits you have.

-Not only does adding layers to your outfit keep your body warm but if you put some thought into it, it could also elevate your look.
+Not only does adding layers to your outfit keep your body warm, if you put thought into it, it could also elevate your outfit.
 If you’re wearing a blouse or shirt, wear a T-shirt under your blouse and top it off with a thick jacket and scarf.